 I was thrilled to see so many old mausoleums, sculptures, and graves.
 I was surprised to find so many names of city founders.
 Seattle has a very quirky history featuring some interesting people, and many are buried in this cemetery.
 I saw quite a few unique modern graves and many Asian style graves.
 But I somehow missed Bruce Lee, and I knew what his grave looked like from Internet pictures.
 Reluctantly, I admitted to myself that time was ticking away.
 I found a place to park on the street outside the office.
 I was very grateful they weren’t busy.

 I suppose I could’ve planned the entire thing out and researched exactly where Bruce Lee’s grave is so I could’ve gone straight there.
 But then I would’ve missed out on the whole experience of the treasure hunt.
 I would barely have noticed the other graves.
 I would’ve missed meeting the helpful lady working at the front desk of the office – she was delightful.
-I’d certainly have missed signing the Bruce Lee guest book on behalf of Sensei Andrea.
+I’d certainly have missed signing the Bruce Lee guest book for myself and for Andrea Harkins.
 I would never have seen that in one week, visitors came from all over the world – including a rugby team from the United Kingdom!
 Most of all, I might not have a desire to return another day for a nice long ramble.
 As I drove back through the cemetery, I realized it is possible to over-plan one’s life.

 I had the place to myself, which is probably unusual, especially on a gorgeous Spring morning.
 The bright warm sun was a blessed relief after a miserable, dark, rainy winter.
 Birds sang sweetly and the evergreen trees sighed in the gentle breeze.
 I immediately felt at ease.
 I hadn’t planned on lingering but the place drew my heart into itself.
 I wasn’t quite ready just yet to contemplate the life of a man who I don’t know much about, so I let the peace of the place soak into my soul.